CristobalNavarroSchanentgen/olympian-2/CONSTRUCTION.md

 **Backend**: Fully functional and production-ready **Frontend**: AI-native service architecture with event system infrastructure complete

 The core application works end-to-end.
-The final 5% involves migrating UI components to use event subscriptions for complete AI-native compliance.
+All components now use event-driven architecture for complete AI-native compliance.

 ---